OpenDSA/OpenDSA/RST/source/Development/GraphTopsort.rst

    :type: Slideshow

-   Replace the above figure with a slideshow that incorporates the
+   Replace the above figure with a slideshow that incorporates the following paragraph.
-   following:

 Figure :num:`Figure #TopSort` illustrates the problem.
 An acceptable topological sort for this example is J1, J2, J3, J4, J5, J6, J7.
 However, other orders are also acceptable,
 such as J1, J3, J2, J6, J4, J5, J7.

 A topological sort may be found by performing a DFS on the graph.
 When a vertex is visited, no action is taken (i.e., function